 - Reuse Greywater after Recycling it: to reduce your water consumption and waste.

-Having a green approach to your home renovation can be very beneficial as it helps you have a more sustainable house and at the same time save the environment.
+Having an eco friendly home renovation can be very beneficial as it helps you have a more sustainable house and at the same time save the environment.
 However, you need to make sure you tackle the specifications of every aspect of your house.
 Once you do so, you can rest assured that your renovated house will be more functional, efficient, and environmentally safe.